ikouchiha47/everm/README.md

 - check the `src/packages` directory and install the required libraries for building emacs. (presently has support for debian, fedora and OS X)

 ### Running
-- ./everm list
+- ./evt list
-- ./everm install emacs-<VERSION>
+- ./evt install emacs-<VERSION>
-- ./everm use emacs-<VERSION>
+- ./evt use emacs-<VERSION>
 - emacs &

 ### How it works

 #### Installation
-- Creates a folder `~/.everm/versions` and `~/.everm/shims`
+- Creates a folder `~/.evt/versions` and `~/.evt/shims`
-- emacs-VERSION is installed in `~/.everm/versions/emacs-VERSIONS` , downloaded from `https://ftp.gnu.org/gnu/emacs/`
+- emacs-VERSION is installed in `~/.evt/versions/emacs-VERSIONS` , downloaded from `https://ftp.gnu.org/gnu/emacs/`
-- install emacs with `./configure --prefix=~/.everm/version/emacs-VERSION/emacs --binddir=~/.everm/versions/emacs-VERSION/bin`
+- install emacs with `./configure --prefix=~/.evt/version/emacs-VERSION/emacs --binddir=~/.evt/versions/emacs-VERSION/bin`
 - run `make bootstrap && make install`
-- if successfull save emacs-VERSION to `~/.everm/versions` and create a folder in `emacs-VERSION/emacs/.emacs.d`
+- if successfull save emacs-VERSION to `~/.evt/versions` and create a folder in `emacs-VERSION/emacs/.emacs.d`
-- if `~/.everm` is not in $PATH, add it to the front `export PATH="$HOME/.everm/:$PATH"`
+- if `~/.evt` is not in $PATH, add it to the front `export PATH="$HOME/.evt/:$PATH"`

-*fun fact: in mac emacs.app is created in $EMACS_DIR/nextstep*
+*fun fact: in mac Emacs.app is created in $EMACS_DIR/nextstep*

 #### Using
-- read the version name from command line `everm use emacs-24.5`
+- read the version name from command line `evt use emacs-24.5`
-- checks if its present in install directory, then create a `~/.everm/versions` file.
-- `emacs` is an executable that runs `HOME=~/.everm/emacs-VERSION/emacs emacs`

 ### TODO:
-[ ] Add pre-build scripts in `packages/` directory, or write a package manager [ ] Create shim for emacs
+[ ] Add pre-build scripts in `packages/` directory, or write a package manager

 ### Known Issue:
-- emacs24.5 build failure in fedora
+- emacs-24.5 build failure in fedora